 Wayne County farmers have access to more than 17 specialists who provide up to date research based information to growers through on farm visits, educational workshops, demonstrations and field research.
 No matter what size your farm, our specialists can help you – as long as you sell product off farm (our Master Gardeners can help others).

-To get the latest information from each of the agriculture teams please download a 2017 enrollment form (New Enrollment Available NOW).
+To get the latest information from each of the agriculture teams please download a 2023 enrollment form .
 Just complete the form, enclose a check, and forward to the office.

 Lake Ontario Fruit Program: